 In 2011, as the Museum was preparing to break ground on its latest building expansion, the executive and governance leadership for the Museum launched a planning effort with the goal to guide the institution’s growth over the next five years.
 The Museum’s 2013-2017 strategic plan can be found here.

 The Colby College Museum is a nonprofit institution and accredited member of the American Alliance of Museums (AAM).
-The Museum is an institutional member of New England Association of Museums (NEMA), the Association of Academic Museums and Galleries (AAMG), and the Association of Art Museum Directors.
+The Museum is an institutional member of New England Association of Museums (NEMA), the Association of Academic Museums and Galleries (AAMG), the Association of Art Museum Directors, and Maine Archives & Museums.

 Founded in 1959 and now comprising five wings, nearly 8,000 works, and more than 38,000 square feet of exhibition space, the Colby College Museum of Art has built an important collection that specializes in American and contemporary art with additional, select collections of Chinese antiquities, European paintings, and works on paper.
 The Museum serves as a teaching resource for Colby College and is a major cultural destination for the residents of Maine and visitors to the state.